Key Takeaways:

 In most cases, a lender will agree to this arrangement only if they are convinced that you will not be able to make payments.
 This option is fast and saves your lender the hassle of going through a traditional foreclosure.

-If you opt for a short sale, you’ll need to consult with a tax professional to determine what you owe in case of deficits or capital gains.
+In some cases, a short sale can be better than foreclosure.
+Once you opt for a short sale, consult a tax professional to determine what you owe in case of deficits or capital gains.